simonesilvestroni/m2m-website/_music/non-sai-chi-sono.md

 January 2020, an old friend and former music partner, [Gianluca Lo Presti](https://open.spotify.com/artist/0ugkXokPU3KaXX3X9BFes7), had recently lost his father.
 A new album dedicated to reflecting on their time together was in the works.
 The idea included a companion EP of remixes, done by friends and former collaborators.

-Gianluca asked us to choose a song to our liking and produce a remix together.
+Gianluca asked Emilio Albertoni and I to choose a song to our liking and produce a remix together.
 We had complete creative freedom, and several months at our disposal.
 After listening, in isolation, to an early demo of the album, we selected the same song: _Non so chi sei_ (“I don’t know you”).

 Then Covid arrived.
 After a few months and several chats, Emilio would start drafting ideas in Logic and send them over.
 Simone would then see his direction and decide how to interact with his own production.